Healthy Recipes Blog

 • There's no need to peel the tomatoes.

 • You can keep the leftovers in an airtight container in the fridge for 3-4 days and gently reheat them in the microwave at 50% power or in a 350°F oven.
-They won't be as good as when served fresh, but they'll still be quite tasty.
+I don't recommend freezing the leftovers.

 Nutrition per Serving